 The Gap Minders is brought to you by United Way San Diego County and the San Diego Council on Literacy.
-Weekly episodes are hosted by Nancy L. Sasaki, CEO and president of United Way of San Diego County, and Jose Cruz, CEO of the San Diego Council on Literacy.
+Weekly episodes are hosted by Nancy L. Sasaki, President and CEO of United Way of San Diego County, and Jose Cruz, CEO of the San Diego Council on Literacy.

 United Way of San Diego County